-The Error control controls track transaction errors detected during analysis:
+The following controls display data errors detected during analysis and allow you to insert errors:

-- Detected errors-Displays the number of transaction errors detected in the hardware. - Inserted errors-Displays the number of errors inserted into the transaction stream. - Insert Error-Inserts a one-word error into the transaction stream each time you click the button.
-Insert Error is only enabled during transaction performance analysis. - Clear-Resets the Detected Errors and Inserted Errors counters to zeros.
+- Detected errors-Displays the number of data errors detected in the hardware. - Inserted errors-Displays the number of errors inserted into the transaction stream. - Insert Error-Inserts a one-word error into the transaction stream each time you click the button.
+Insert Error is only enabled during transaction performance analysis. - Clear-Resets the Detected errors and Inserted errors counters to zeros.